*This post was last updated on May 8, 2020 to reflect a new moratorium issued by Governor Cuomo.

 Housing is healthcare.
 As we all endure the coronavirus ( COVID-19) public health crisis, it’s more important than ever that no one is kicked out of their home.
 Because of NYLAG’s advocacy, as well as that of partner organizations, Housing Court, and eviction cases are currently suspended in New York.

 The nature of this suspension is rapidly evolving.
-Below, the Right to Counsel NYC Coalition (which we are a proud member) put together the most accurate information and resources to aid you and your loved ones in navigating eviction questions during these stressful times.
-We condensed the important information, with a link to the full resource below.
+Below, we put together the most accurate information and resources to aid you and your loved ones in navigating eviction questions during these stressful times.

 - The moratorium applies to all pre-existing orders.
 They have been suspended and you cannot be evicted.
 And when the eviction moratorium ends, you will need to be served with a marshal’s notice.

 - Any court dates for eviction cases will be postponed, and the court will mail you a notice with your new court date.
-If you have a NYLAG lawyer, you should be hearing from them soon.
+If you have a NYLAG lawyer, you should have heard from them.

 - If you’ve lost your job and you’re eligible for unemployment insurance, you should file a claim ASAP because the benefits are very valuable.